GPUthesteve/AS_A333_P3D_Patch/readme.md

 # Sound Enhancement
 aside FDE patch, I also ship you sound enhancement.

-Aural RA forked from A350 aurals on the net, authentic A330/A340 RA will be made later.
+Aural RA is A330/A340 RA from the net.

 installation
 1. navigate to `SimObjects\Airplanes\Aerosoft A330 Professional Base`, you'd see a folder named `sound_asc`, make a backup by simply renaming it to sth else (can skip if don't want to backup, who would?)